Värmland County

-Värmland County (Värmlands län) is a county or län in west central Sweden.
+Värmland County (Värmlands län, /sv/) is a county or län in west central Sweden.
 It borders the Swedish counties of Dalarna, Örebro and Västra Götaland, as well as the Norwegian counties of Østfold, Akershus and Innlandet to the west.
-The title of Duke of Värmland is claimed by His Royal Highness Prince Carl Philip.

 Province

 The county has more or less the same boundaries as Värmland Province, except that the municipalities of Karlskoga and Degerfors are part of Örebro County.

 Administration

 Värmland County was formed in 1779, when it was separated from Närke and Värmland County.

 The main aim of the County Administrative Board is to fulfil the goals set in national politics by the Riksdag and the Government, to coordinate the interests of the county, to promote the development of the county, to establish regional goals and safeguard the due process of law in the handling of each case.
 The County Administrative Board is a Government Agency headed by a Governor.
 See List of Värmland Governors.